-Confrontation in the work place is going to happen.
+Confrontation in the workplace is going to happen.
 How we manage it is a trained skill that all managers must have.
-These are some of the tactics that we cover in our management trainee program here at Expivia.
+These are some of the tactics that we cover in our management trainee program here at Expivia when talking about call center confrontation strategies.
 These can be very easily transferred to any manager who leads a team.

 Every contact center deals with people.
 Some come into work in good moods and unfortunately some do not.
 To make sure that your customers are being serviced in the right way we should make sure our middle management is armed with the tools to handle an associate that is having a difficult day and seems to be confrontational.
 Sometimes these situations may turn into the worst-case scenario of having some sort of argument on the call center floor.
 These little spats will happen.
 Arming your management with the tools to deal with them as they happen is very important in developing a great working and customer care culture.